NoohAlavi/KeystoneSystemsLab/README.md

   - Supplier
   - Storage Condition

+### Sorting & Organization

+Users can sort inventory dynamically by:
+- Product ID
+- Price
+- Barcode
+- Storage Condition
+- Quantity
+- Name, Brand, and other fields

+Sorting can be performed by:
+- Clicking on column headers in the table
+- Using the sorting dropdown menu

+Default sorting is applied by Product ID for consistency.

+---

+### Currency Conversion

+- Prices can be viewed in multiple international currencies
+- The system supports real-time conversion from the base currency (CAD)
+- Enables better usability for international contexts and analysis

 #### **Search Products**
 - Enter a Product ID or Barcode in the search field
 - Click "Search" to find specific products